 - They are both popular mattresses that have similar customer service terms.

 - They are similar in terms of firmness, and they both have gel memory foam on top and have similar base layers.

 - The Lull has a balanced foam feel, while the Puffy has a classic memory foam feel.

 - The Lull is 10” tall and features three separate foam layers.

-Read our full Lull mattress review.
+Read our full Lull mattress review, available here.

 - The Puffy is 10″ tall and is comprised of two foam layers.

-Read our full Puffy mattress review.
+Read the full Puffy mattress review, available here.

 - The thickness of their memory foam layers also makes them better choices for different types of sleepers, respectively.
 The thinner memory foam layer on the Lull means it should be a better choice for back and stomach sleepers.
 The thick layer on the Puffy could make it a better fit for side sleepers.

-This was my experience on the Puffy:
+This is how it felt on the Puffy: